 - Heat the vegetable stock to a slow simmer.

-- Add in the rice stirring until the grains become translucent at the edges, this should take 2-3 minutes.
+- Pour in the risotto rice and stir until the grains become translucent at the edges, this should take 2-3 minutes.

-- Turn up the heat to medium high and add in the white wine and stir until all of the wine has disappeared, then add in the dried sage.
+- Add the shredded sage, pour over the white wine and stir until almost all of the wine has evaporated/been incorporated into the rice.

-- Now you need to slowly stir in the hot vegetable stock a ladle full at a time, stirring continually, making sure all of the stock has been incorporated each time and the pan is almost dry.
+- Turn the heat down a little and slowly stir in the hot vegetable stock a ladle full at a time.
+Stirring continually, making sure almost all of the stock has been incorporated each time and the pan is almost dry.
 As you get to the end of the cooking process you can add more stock at a time.

 - Repeat this until all of the stock is incorporated and the rice is cooked with a very slight bite which should take between 25 and 35 mins.